junbo-wang-plus/UCLA_AOS_C204_Junbo_Wang/README.md

 </table>
 </div>

-4. [Aerosol Optical Depths][3] measured by a network of ground-based instruments called the Aerosol Robotic Network (AERONET) covering a range of wavelengths are the final components of input features (example shown below).
+3. [Aerosol Optical Depths][5] measured by AERONET covering a range of wavelengths are the final components of input.
+The features from this dataset are listed below:

-	`AOD table`
 	<table>
 	<tr>
 		<th>Date</th>